jwt625/gdsjam/DevLog/DevLog-001-14-Floating-Comments.md

 ### User Initials Display
 - Use both initials from display name (e.g., "AA" for "Anonymous Aardvark")
-- Every user has a name (check existing user name handling code)
+- Every user has a name (Anonymous Animal pattern in ParticipantManager)
+- **Decision**: Extract first letter of each word, ignore numeric suffixes
+  - "Anonymous Aardvark" → "AA"
+  - "Clever Koala 2" → "CK" (ignore the "2")
+  - "Swift Fox" → "SF"

 ### Comment Deletion
 - Host: can delete any comment